skgusrb12/keyword_check/README.md

 # keyword check

-**This project was utilized in 2020 Artificial Intelligence (AI) Grand Challenge Speech Recognition(Track2) (http://www.ai-challenge.kr/sub0101).**
+**This project is simple code to extract the violence sentences in movie script with violence situation.**

-The purpose of this project is to extract the violence sentence in movie script with violence situation.
+We utilized this project on 2020 Artificial Intelligence (AI) Grand Challenge Speech Recognition(Track2) (http://www.ai-challenge.kr/sub0101) to construct a lot of dataset.